Liuluuuu/TRFaults/README.md

-# TRS vulnerablity dataset
+# TR fault dataset
-This project aims to provide a benchmark for smart contract developers and researchers to enhance their understanding of transaction-reverting faults in smart contracts.
+This project aims to provide a benchmark for smart contract developers and researchers to enhance their understanding of transaction-reverting faults (TR faults) in smart contracts.
-The project is associated with a paper titled ``Understanding Transaction-Reverting Faults in Smart Contracts''. <i>(The paper is currently undergoing review and will be released in the near future.)<i>
+The project is associated with a paper titled <b>Understanding Transaction-Reverting Faults in Smart Contracts</b>.

+<i>(The paper is currently undergoing review and will be released in the near future:star:.)</i>

-## Overview
+## Dataset description
+### Dataset
+We identify 301 real-world TR faults from open-source GitHub project and categorize them into machine auditable and machine unauditable faults.
+Together there are 224 (74.4%) machine auditable faults and 77(25.6%) machine auditable faults.
-**Dataset:** The 91 vulnerable contracts are available in `/dataset` folder.
-Detailed information about the 91 contract cases is presented in `TRS_v.xlsx`.
+The 301 TR faults are availablae in `/dataset` folder.
+Detailed information about the 301 contract cases is presented in `TR_faults.xlsx`.

+## Security Analysis Tool Evaluation
+### Tools:
-**Tools:** Ten representive tools for experiments are listed below:
+We select ten representive stat-of-the art sscurity analysis tools for experiments.
+The ten tools are listed below:
 * [ContractFuzzer](https://github.com/gongbell/ContractFuzzer)
 * [sFuzz](https://github.com/duytai/sFuzz)
 * [SmarTian](https://github.com/SoftSec-KAIST/Smartian)